Modernly designed loft bathroom in Wirksworth

 You can ask us to visit your house and check this out for you, however there are likewise a number of checks that you can carry out yourself prior to this.

-An simple method to get an idea of whether your attic can be converted is to see whether any similar homes on your street have actually had attic conversions.
+An simple way to get an idea of whether your attic can be converted is to see whether any similar homes on your street have actually had attic conversions.
 If you do identify examples, it’s more likely to be a possibility.
 If you can, it’s also worth going one step more and asking to take a look at the loft of anybody in your street that has had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can quickly measure this yourself.
 Take a tape measure and run it from the flooring to the ceiling at the tallest part of the space.
 If it’s 2.2 metres or more, your loft could be high enough to transform.
 Victorian homes tend to be lower than those built from the 1930s onwards, so may not have adequate headroom height.